Vocations Events

 ANDREW DINNER

-Fall 2024 Date Pending For Catholic Men, ages 16 and older, discerning their vocation It is typical for Andrew Dinner guests to be accompanied by their Pastor, Religious Brother or Campus / Youth Minister.
-Click here for more information
+Next Andrew Dinner Event will be in the Fall.
+Archdiocesan Catholic Center For Catholic Men, ages 16 and older, discerning their vocation It is typical for Andrew Dinner guests to be accompanied by their Pastor, Religious Brother or Campus / Youth Minister.
+Click here for more information and to register!

 |